Business expense categories and which are tax-deductible

 This category can include ink cartridges, physical printers, or payments for printing services—for example, for direct-mail marketing campaigns.

-You may be able to deduct a limited portion of the costs associated with starting a new business.
+You may be able to deduct a limited portion of the costs associated with starting a small business.
 These costs might include market research, employee training, business development, and other related expenses.

 26. Moving expenses